 The BHS Percussion Orchestra is comprised of percussion students in grades 9-10/11-12 who are interested in the development of advanced performance techniques in all areas of percussion performance, including but not limited to marching percussion, keyboard percussion, timpani, and concert band/orchestra percussion techniques.
+Students in grades 9 and 10 should sign up for Symphony Band Percussion, and 11th and 12th grade students should register for Wind Ensemble.
 No audition is required to perform in the Percussion Orchestra.
 Percussion Orchestra is a full year class.
 Students wishing to play percussion in the Marching Eagles and/or the Indoor Percussion Ensemble are required to register for Percussion Orchestra class OR one of the band classes, if their primary instrument is not percussion.
 The Percussion Orchestra will explore percussion ensemble literature as well as standard concert band music, while expanding their own individual performance techniques.
-An Indoor Percussion Ensemble (IPE) may be offered during the 2nd semester as an extracurricular activity.
+An Indoor Percussion Ensemble (IPE) may be offered during the 2nd semester as an extra- curricular activity.
 There are fees associated with the participation in the Percussion Orchestra class that are separate from those of the Marching Eagles and IPE.
-Ninth and tenth grade percussion students should sign up for Percussion Orchestra SB, and eleventh and twelfth grade percussion students should sign up for Percussion Orchestra WE.
+Ninth and tenth grade percussion students should sign up for Percussion Orchestra WE.